 Model by QUARTZO 1/43

-1970 Lotus 72C WORLD CHAMPION & CONSTRUCTORS CHAMPION: Lotus introduced the 72 midway through the 1970 F1 season, the 72 was an improvement on the 49.
+1970 Lotus 72C (French GP, 1970 - WINNER) WORLD CHAMPION & CONSTRUCTORS CHAMPION: Lotus introduced the 72 midway through the 1970 F1 season, the 72 was an improvement on the 49.
 Immediately successful, the 72C won its first race and three more in succession with Jochen Rindt.
-This is thew winning car from the French GP.
+This is the winning car from the French GP in 1970.
 Tragically, Rindt was killed at Monza and became the first and only posthumous World Champion.

 Model by RBA 1/43